aquasecurity/tracee/docs/docs/deep-dive/dropping-capabilities.md

 ## Tracee and capabilities

-**tracee** tries to reduce its capabilities during their execution.
-The way they do is through different "execution protection rings":
+**tracee** tries to reduce its capabilities during its execution.
+The way it does is through different "execution protection rings":

 * Full:     All capabilities are effective (less secure)
 * EBPF:     eBPF needed capabilities + Base capabilities